OData/odata.net/_posts/core libraries/2015-04-01-02-01-build-basic-model.md

 ![]({{site.baseurl}}/assets/2015-04-16-add-class.png)

-In the **SampleModelBuilder.cs** file, add the following `using` statements to introduce the EDM definitions:
+In the **SampleModelBuilder.cs** file, add the following `using` clauses to introduce the EDM definitions:

 {% highlight csharp %}
 using Microsoft.OData.Edm;